 - Obtain a minimum of 24 Continuing Education Credits

 - Complete three client evaluations of at least 6 hours each

-- Pay the recertification fee
+- Apply for recertification and pay the recertification fee

 ICPDs who encounter serious difficulties during their certification period and cannot complete the recertification requirements on time may apply for an extension of the application deadline or inactive status.